 Warm Spiced Dorset Crab on Toast

-I selected the Crown Prince Pumpkin and Isle of Wight Blue Cheese Tart with Almonds, Maple and Thyme, Organic Leaves for my main.
+I selected the Crown Prince Pumpkin and Isle of Wight Blue Cheese Tart with Almonds, Maple and Thyme, Organic Leaves for my main course.
 This was a lovely tart full of flavour with a fresh side salad.
 I was debating whether I should try the King Edward Potato and Mushroom Cake with Poached Duck’s Egg and Beetroot Salad.
-The Goat’s Cheese, Pistachio, Honey and Fennel Crust, Beetroot, Ginger and Horseradish Cream dish also sounded wonderful.
+The Goat’s Cheese, Pistachio, Honey and Fennel Crust, Beetroot, Ginger and Horseradish Cream dish also sounded terrific.

 Crown Prince Pumpkin and Isle of Wight Blue Cheese Tart

 Homeboy ordered the Turbot, Caramelised Endive, Crispy Kale and Orange Emulsion.
 This was just the right portion size and perfectly cooked.
-The flavours worked well together and he particularly enjoyed the dabs of orange emulsion.
+The flavours worked well together, and he particularly enjoyed the dabs of orange emulsion.
 We also ordered a side of chips and tenderstem broccoli with toasted almonds and brown butter.
-Other fish mains included Stone Bass with Razor Clams in a Champagne Sauce, Dover Sole Fillet with Crisp Oyster and Hand-dived Scottish Scallops.
-Meat wise it’s Free-range Port Cutlet, Dry-aged Beef Fillet or Loin of Lamb.
+Other fish mains included Stone Bass with Razor Clams in a Champagne Sauce, Dover Sole Fillet with Crispy Oyster and Hand-dived Scottish Scallops.
+Meat-wise it’s Free-range Port Cutlet, Dry-aged Beef Fillet or Loin of Lamb.

 Turbot with Caramelised Endive and Crispy Kale